Forest Hill, Oxfordshire

-Forest Hill is a village in Forest Hill with Shotover civil parish in Oxfordshire, about 4.5 mi east of Oxford.
+Forest Hill is a village in the civil parish of Forest Hill with Shotover, in the South Oxfordshire district, in Oxfordshire, England, about 4.5 mi east of Oxford.
 The village which is about 330 ft above sea level is on the northeastern brow of a ridge of hills.
 The highest point of the ridge is Red Hill, which rises to 440 ft just south of the village.
 The 2011 Census recorded Forest Hill with Shotover's population as 856.